Best way to regularly clean your Columbia shoes:

 Repairing Columbia rubber outsoles:

 Over time, rubber outsoles can separate from the foam cushioning midsole or upper part of the footwear.
 This also can be repaired with a simple adhesive solution.
 Many footwear retailers offer various types of adhesives that can help repair this issue.
-Urethane adhesives work by coating both sides of the separation, letting it dry for a period of time and reactivating it with a heat source such as a blow dryer.
-A rubber based adhesive is used more as a contact cement.
-The adhesive is applied to both sides of the separation and allowed to dry for a short period of time and then is pressed together.
-Again, the area should to be clean, dry and prepared.
-Always follow manufacturer’s instructions.
+Urethane adhesives work by coating both sides of the separation, letting it dry for a period of time, and reactivating it with a heat source such as a blow dryer.
+A rubber-based adhesive is used more as a contact cement.
+The adhesive is applied to both sides of the separation and allowed to dry for a short period of time and then pressed together.
+Again, the area should be clean, dry, and prepared.
+Always follow the manufacturer’s instructions.

 Repairing leather or synthetic materials in Columbia shoes: